- Physics/Astronomy Graduate Program Home

 - Faculty & Staff

-Assistantships are available for Fall 2013 admission!
+Tuition scholarships available for Fall 2015 admission!

 Over the past 25 years, the University of Toledo has been an international leader in PV science and technology and has developed world-class expertise and facilities for PV research and commercialization.
 Numerous faculty members across several departments are actively involved in developing PV materials, devices, and systems.
 Working with a host of corporate partners, the University is positioned to support the development of the PV industry in the State of Ohio, the Great Lakes Region, and around the world.
 To support this endeavor, the Ohio Department of Development created the Wright Center for Photovoltaics Innovation and Commercialization in 2007.
-The Professional Science Master's in Photovoltaics addresses the growing demand for highly skilled PV professionals.
+The Professional Science Master's in Photovoltaics launched in 2010 to address the growing demand for highly skilled PV professionals.

 Loading a CdTe panel into the Laser Beam Induced Current measurement system